 We want to hear from you!
-Feedback on this blogpost will help inform our final report on ‘Net Zero Data Strategies for the Built Environment’ launching in the new year.
-Get in touch by emailing email@example.com
+Feedback on this blogpost and it’s follow-up, ‘Towards implementing net zero data strategies’ will help inform our final report on ‘Net Zero Data Strategies for the Built Environment’ launching in the new year.
+Get in touch by emailing firstname.lastname@example.org

 It’s no longer news that the climate and biodiversity crises are real and imminent, and that there is an urgent need to contain the rise in temperature above pre-industrial levels to less than 1.5°C. Many countries and sectors are developing strategies to reach net zero – cutting greenhouse gas emissions to as close to zero as possible, with any remaining emissions re-absorbed from the atmosphere.

 Achieving this net zero goal requires rethinking how we collect, use and share data at business, sectoral, national and global scales.
 Data at scale has been transforming retail, banking and media for the past two decades.
 A process that will not only unlock economic growth, but provide critical environment and social benefits by helping reach net zero.

 Without the right data, at the right granularity, speed and scale, we have no hope of putting in place the activities needed to avoid further climate catastrophe.

 We know that a data strategy for any business is essential for organisations to stay relevant, competitive, and innovative amid constant change.
 A data strategy gives businesses a competitive advantage because it aligns data practices with business strategy and helps define how not only collecting data, but sharing data, can help a business achieve its goals.